Two Fronts

 “How many?”

 “Six in the section.
 Five through.”
 A pause.
-“Nika Vasik was with the crew.
+“One of the kids was with the crew.
+Nika Vasik.
+Nine years old.
 She went to the far end to pull a toolkit from storage.
-She hasn’t come back through.”
+The hatch sealed before she came back.”

 “How long?”